BrechtBa/plottools/doc/source/quickstart.rst

     plt.show()

-Plottools comes with a default colorscheme ``plottools.color.default`` which includes 6 colors and a shade of grey which looks better than the default colors and have good contrast when printed in greyscale.
+Plottools comes with a default colorscheme ``plottools.color`` which includes 6 colors and a shade of grey which looks better than the default colors and have good contrast when printed in greyscale.